 To the delight of adults and children alike, a fountain gushing hot chocolate awaits visitors at the entrance to Schokoland in Caslano, the most widely visited museum in Ticino with 70,000 visitors each year.
-In addition to allowing you to discover the history of chocolate, peppered with anecdotes and amusing stories, this special experience offers visitors a chance to actually observe the production of this "delight of the gods" and, above all, taste and even purchase the cocoa-based delicacies of Alprose Chocolate, which exports more than 5,000 tons of chocolate annually across the globe.
+In addition to allowing you to discover the history of chocolate, peppered with anecdotes and amusing stories, this special experience offers you a chance to actually observe the production of this "delight of the gods" and, above all, taste and even purchase the cocoa-based delicacies of Alprose Chocolate, which exports more than 5,000 tons of chocolate annually across the globe.

 The museum is recognizable by the bright, red-painted and life-sized traditional cows silhouettes placed not only in the garden, but also on the rooftop of the building.